danparker101/danparker101/README.md

 ### 🧐 About Me

 I'm a **Web Developer** based in **Colorado, United States**, specializing in **functional, responsive, and pixel-perfect web development**.
 I help small businesses and artisans improve their online presence by redesigning websites, debugging issues, and fixing bugs.
-I also run a **YouTube channel** where I plan to create valuable tutorials about **web design and development** to help others learn and grow.

 ### 🌟 My Skills